Managing Sensory Processing Differences as an Adult

 Individuals with sensory processing differences and motor planning difficulties need specific instructions with visual examples to get things done.
 Fortunately, it is possible to google most things these days and find a video for it online - from assembling a pram, for example, to fixing something at home.

-This has definitely improved life for many adults with motor planning and organisational difficulties.
+This has definitely improved life for many adults with motor planning and organisational difficulties, including those who may process sensory information differently.

 Finally, it is important to pace yourself and allow time to recover from feeling overwhelmed due to sensory overload.